 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-68.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+68.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.2% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

-Did you know that the neighborhood has more Finnish and Eastern European ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Finnish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 9.2% of this neighborhood's residents have Finnish ancestry and 1.6% have Eastern European ancestry.
+In fact, 8.4% of this neighborhood's residents have Finnish ancestry.

 is also pretty special linguistically.
 Significantly, 3.7% of its residents five years old and above primarily speak Langs. of India at home.
 While this may seem like a small percentage, it is higher than 95.8% of the neighborhoods in America.